norvig/paip-lisp/docs/chapter17.md

 > It is wrong to think of Waltz's work only as a statement of the epistemology of line drawings of polyhedra.
 Instead I think it is an elegant case study of a paradigm we can expect to see again and again.

-> —Patrick Winston
+> -Patrick Winston

 > The Psychology of Computer Vision (1975)

 This book touches only the areas of AI that deal with abstract reasoning.
 There is another side of AI, the field of *robotics,* that deals with interfacing abstract reasoning with the real world through sensors and motors.
-A robot receives input from cameras, microphones, sonar, and touch-sensitive devices, and produces “ouput” by moving its appendages or generating sounds.
+A robot receives input from cameras, microphones, sonar, and touch-sensitive devices, and produces "ouput" by moving its appendages or generating sounds.
 The real world is a messier place than the abstract worlds we have been covering.
 A robot must deal with noisy data, faulty components, and other agents and events in the world that can affect changes in the environment.